 "Hey" I whispered, a little louder than normal.
 He spun his head around so fast I thought it would spin right off.
 "Oh shit!
 You scared me.
 Hi?"
 He looked just as puzzled as he did when I made him jump.
 "Hi, I uh.. just moved in across the road.
 I saw you sitting here and I thought I would introduce myself...I'm Willow."

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Holly lettauWrite a Review